msu-cmse-courses/CMSE_890-602_snakemake/docs/workshop_material/supplementary/99_appendix_setup_on_your_machine.md

 ### Check your OS

 If you already use Linux or MacOS X, great!
 Ignore this paragraph!.
-If you use Windows, setup a Linux virtual machine (VM) with Vagrant (see instructions on how to do this [here](https://snakemake.readthedocs.io/en/stable/tutorial/setup.html#setup-a-linux-vm-with-vagrant-under-windows)).
+If you use Windows, log in to your ICER HPCC account instead.

 ### Installing miniconda